 The full public realm scheme comprisesd the section of York Street, between Kingston Parade and Stall Street, and the northern section of Swallow Street.
 It seeks to enhance the visitor experience to this special part of the city and to allow people to move around the area more safely.

-The area will be resurfaced in a high-quality pennant stone, in keeping with the historic streetscape, and the carriageway will be raised to create a level surface throughout the public realm scheme.
+The area has been resurfaced in a high-quality natural stone, in keeping with the historic streetscape, and the carriageway raised to create a level surface throughout the public realm scheme.
 The public realm will tie into Stall Street, Kingston Parade and Abbey Street allowing for a smooth transition throughout these spaces.

 York Street works – 2022

 Improvement works to York Street, between Stall Street and Kingston Parade, commenced on 6 January 2022 and were completed on 6 May 2022.

 Later this year a new bench will also be installed at the junction of Stall Street and York Street, along with a bin store for the bottom of Swallow Street.

 The part of York Street at the entrance of the new Bath World Heritage Centre, which opens on May 9, remains open to pedestrians only.
 A Traffic Regulation Order (TRO) has been in place there since 2017 to protect the vaults below the street.